 While the differences in weekly Advent themes may be confusing, we can unite in our desire to quiet our hearts during a hectic holiday season and worship Jesus.
 And the good news is that you can definitely mix and match these weekly themes with various Advent readings that will best serve your congregation or your family.
 There is no right or wrong way to observe Advent as long as you’re coming to God with a sincere and open heart.

-Advent Wreath Candle Lighting Readings
+Advent Wreath Candle Lighting Readings for 2019

 Twinkling lights and candles everywhere remind us that Jesus is the light of the world that came to dispel the darkness.

 That theme of light is what originally gave birth to the Advent wreath hundreds of years ago in Lutheran Germany, and it’s become a beloved tradition in many churches and homes.

 The Advent Wreath is typically an evergreen wreath containing five candles, each lit on successive Sundays during the Advent readings.
 Some variations of the Advent wreath include different colors to correspond to different themes, while others keep the candles a simple white.

 As it’s practiced in church services, the Advent wreath is usually lit at the beginning of the weekly service with its accompanying Advent reading from the Bible.
 However, many families choose to create an Advent wreath and set it on the dinner table or mantel, lighting the candles and using that family time to remind themselves and their children that the Christmas season is first and foremost about Jesus.
 Other families set the Advent wreath on their mantel.
 Again, the beauty of this tradition is that you can make it your own, as it suits you and your family.

 As you’ve probably realized by now, the Advent readings themselves also vary among church denominations and traditions, depending on their weekly themes.